picturama/node-libheif/README.md

 node-libheif
 ============

-Native node bindings for [libheif](https://github.com/strukturag/libheif) - a HEIF image decoder.
+Native node bindings for [libheif](https://github.com/strukturag/libheif) - a HEIC/HEIF image decoder.

 There are JavaScript-only builds of `libheif` - like [libheif-js](https://www.npmjs.com/package/libheif-js) or [heic2any](https://github.com/alexcorvi/heic2any).